zovits/JestLuaTestServer/README.md

 The server will:
 1. Configure required Studio FFlags
 2. Install the Roblox Studio plugin with session token
-3. Build the test place with Jest dependencies
-4. Launch Roblox Studio
-5. Load API keys from `api_keys.txt` (if authentication is enabled)
+3. Load API keys from `api_keys.txt` (if authentication is enabled)
-6. Listen for test requests on the configured port
+4. Listen for requests on the configured port

 ### Setting Up Authentication